prataprc/prataprc.github.io.v1/_contents/javascript-prototype.rst

-:title: Prototypal inheritance in Javascript
+:title: Prototype inheritance in Javascript
 :author: prataprc

 This post will discuss exclusively about Javascript's prototype inheritance.